nick-galluzzo/chat-app-redux/README.md

-A messaging application build using React and Redux
+A messaging application built using React and Redux.